modulor-js/modulor-html/API.md

 ### Functions ([demo](https://codepen.io/nogizhopaboroda/pen/ejJWEQ))

 Values as functions can be used to get low-level access to rendering process.
-It most cases you won't need it.
+In most cases you won't need it.

-Such functions are called with only one argument `container`, which has standart `Node` api such as `.appendChild()` and so on.
+Such functions are called with only one argument `container`, which has standard `Node` api such as `.appendChild()` and so on. (*execution of `html` itself returns such function*)

 ```js
 import { html, render } from '@modulor-js/html';